mmiv-center/DICOM-workflows/README.md

 #### Writing a series of DICOM files to disk

+In order to get a unique new image series we want to keep the study instance UID (assigns our new series to the existing study).

 ```
 %% sort the slices by instance number to get them into the righ order
 [dummy sortindx] = sort(instancenumbervec);